vincentmanz/vincentmanz/README.md

 ## What I do 💻

-  - Interested into science to business applications - I develop methods for quality solution, like the identification contaminants like bacteria, allergens in food based on genomic data.
+  - Interested into “*science to business*” applications - I develop methods for quality solution, like the identification contaminants i.e. bacteria, allergens in complex processes with genomic data.
   - Academic research in plant domestication, cultural evolution.

 ## dataviz 🎨